kubestash/docs/docs/addons/mysql/overview/index.md

 3. KubeStash operator watches for `BackupStorage` custom resources.
 When it finds a `BackupStorage` object, it initializes the `BackupStorage` by uploading the `metadata.yaml` file to the specified backend.

-4. Next, she creates a `BackupConfiguration` custom resource that specifies the `AppBinding` custom resource (Which contains the necessary information to connect with the target database), addon information (including backup tasks), backup schedules, storage backends for storing the backup data, and other additional settings.
+4. Next, she creates a `BackupConfiguration` custom resource that specifies the `AppBinding` custom resource (which contains the necessary information to connect with the target database), addon information (including backup tasks), backup schedules, storage backends for storing the backup data, and other additional settings.

 5. KubeStash operator watches for `BackupConfiguration` objects.

 6. Once the KubeStash operator finds a `BackupConfiguration` object, it creates `Repository` with the information specified in the `BackupConfiguration`.

 7. KubeStash operator watches for `Repository` custom resources.
-When it finds the `Repository` object, it Initializes `Repository` by uploading `repository.yaml` file into the `spec.sessions[*].repositories[*].directory` path specified in `BackupConfiguration`.
+When it finds the `Repository` object, it initializes `Repository` by uploading `repository.yaml` file into the `spec.sessions[*].repositories[*].directory` path specified in `BackupConfiguration`.

 8. Then, it creates a `CronJob` for each session with the schedule specified in `BackupConfiguration` to trigger backup periodically.